sidneycadot/WindowFunctions/README.md

 Note that the array pointer is a pointer-to-double rather than a pointer-to-complex-double.
 This enables the same prototype to be used from C++, which defines complex numbers via templates rather than as a built-in type in the language.
-Use casting to convert to type from a complex double pointer to a double pointer on ionvocation.
+Use casting to convert to type from a complex double pointer to a double pointer on invocation.